kalavai-net/kalavai-client/docs/docs/self_hosted_llm_pool.md

 # Self-hosted LLM pools

-⭐⭐⭐ **Kalavai and our LLM pools are open source, and therefore free to use in both commercial and non-commercial purposes.
+⭐⭐⭐ **Kalavai and our LLM pools are open source and free to use in both commercial and non-commercial purposes.
 If you find it useful, consider supporting us by [staring our GitHub project](https://github.com/kalavai-net/kalavai-client), joining our [discord channel](https://discord.gg/HJ8FNapQ), follow our [Substack](https://kalavainet.substack.com/) and give us a [review on Product Hunt](https://www.producthunt.com/products/kalavai/reviews/new).**

 Ideal for AI teams that want to supercharge their resources without opening it to the public.